Skip to Content

 • Wrong change- People may try to shortchange you because they know you’re not used to using pesos.
 Always take the time to count your change when you buy something.
 This scam is common at restaurants and shops.

-• Police asking for bribes- A corrupt police officer pulls you over, accuses you of committing a crime, then demands that you pay a fine.
+• Police asking for bribes- A corrupt police officer pulls you over, accuses you of committing a crime, and then demands that you pay a fine.

 Con Men and Hustlers in Tijuana